Pungyeon/clean-go-article/proposal.md

 }
 ```

 Again, a very standard very simple implementation of a getter function for our store.
 However, this is still bad.
 We are once again expanding the scope of our pointer, which may end up causing unexpected side-effects.
 When returning the actual pointer value, which we are storing in our user store, we are essentially giving other parts of our application the ability to change our store values.
 This is bad, because it's bound to ensure confusion.
 Our store should be the only entity enabled to make changes to the values stored there.
 The easiest fix available for this, is to either return a value of `User` rather than returning a pointer.

+> NOTE: Should our application use multiple threads, which is often the case.
+Passing pointers to the same memory location, can also potentially result in a race condition.
+In other words, we aren't only potentially corrupting our data, we could also cause a panic from a data race.

-Please keep in mind, that there is intrinsically nothing wrong with returning pointers, however, the expanded scope and number of owners of the variables is the important aspect, which makes the previous example a smelly operation.
-As an example, there is nothing wrong with the following example:
+Please keep in mind, that there is intrinsically nothing wrong with returning pointers, however, the expanded scope and number of owners of the variables is the important aspect.
+This is what categorises our previous example a smelly operation.
+This is also why, that common Go constructors are also absolutely fine:

 ```go
 func AddName(user *User, name string) {